ecobee/building-controls-simulator/README.md

 out the files you do not need if the extra 3GB is not available.

 #### Note: Docker build may fail if memory or network issues:
-Some issues that have occured on different machines are:
+Some issues that have occurred on different machines are:
 - `apt-get install sudo` failing or other packages not being found by apt-get
     - Verify network connection and build container again
 - ` jupyter lab build` failing